Alzheimer's Documentary Series

 So because of that, we try to do different activities.

-And this is a fun activity because it does allow her the opportunities to reflect, and maybe if her memory does come back of something funny that happened, it'll make her laugh.
+And maybe if her memory does come back of something funny that happened, it'll make her laugh.

 But if anything, it also helps her to even remember the names of the family members that's close to her to try to bring back some of those memories.

-Especially with the short-term memory, a lot of times she can remember things that maybe are a little bit further back.
+A lot of times she can remember things that maybe are a little bit further back.

-Even though some days, she can't say the names, sometimes you can see it on the tip of her lips and it wants to come out.
+Even though some days she can't say the names, sometimes you can see it on the tip of her lips and it wants to come out.

-So that gives me an indication that she remembers who it is, she just may not be able to verbalize it.
+So that gives me an indication that she remembers who it is.

-You kissing somebody else, huh?
+You kissing somebody else?

-(chuckles) I'm just playing.
+I'm just playing.

 (both laughing) I'm just playing with you.